ligato/docs/docs/plugins/vpp-plugins.md

 The configuration data can be combined with any other VPP or Linux configuration.

-Update the data with gRPC by using the client of the `ConfigurationClient` type.
+Update data with gRPC by using the client of the `ConfigurationClient` type.
 Read more about how to prepare the gRPC connection, and other CRUD methods in the [GRPC tutorial][grpc-tutorial]:
 ```go
 import (
 	"github.com/ligato/vpp-agent/api/configurator"